Anvvy12/Foundation-Layout/README.md

 # Foundation

-Only for with 320px and 1400px
+This layout only supports 320px and 1400px widths

 ## GromCode Project 1